spacewalk01/depth-anything-tensorrt/README.md

 | RTX4090        | `Depth-Anything-L`  |518x518  |  1280x720    | 12     |

 > [!NOTE]
-> Note that the inference was conducted using `FP16` precision, with a warm-up period of 10 frames, and the reported time corresponds to the last inference.
+> The inference was conducted using `FP16` precision, with a warm-up period of 10 frames, and the reported time corresponds to the last inference.

 ## 🚀 Usage